 - Then, they must pay a “sync fee” and “master use fee,” respectively.

-Since sync fees and royalties are set at a standard rate by the government like other royalties, different deals can cost significantly more or less than other deals:
+Since sync fees and royalties are not set at a standard rate by the government like other royalties, different deals can cost significantly more or less than other deals: